josephbudd/kickwasm/README.md

 The [CRUD application](https://github.com/josephbudd/crud) is very important because the crud has a wiki were I detail the steps I took when I built the crud.

 ### The CRUD WIKI

+Sept 2, 2019: The CRUD WIKI has been updated to the latest CRUD version built with kickwasm 8.1.0.

 In the CRUD wiki, I begin with a complete plan for the full application.